infobip/infobip-spring-data-querydsl/README.md

     * renamed `@EnableExtendedRepositories` to `@EnableExtendedJpaRepositories`
     * renamed `ExtendedQueryDslJpaRepository` to `ExtendedQuerydslJpaRepository`
 * Added new module - infobip-spring-data-jdbc-querydsl.

+## <a name="NoteOnGeneralUsage"></a> Note on general usage

+For the sake of brevity, all examples use repository methods directly.

+In production code persistence layer (SQL) shouldn't leak to service layer.
+See [this answer](https://stackoverflow.com/a/26563841/607767) by Oliver Drotbohm (Spring Data Project Lead @ Pivotal) on how to approach encapsulating persistence logic.

 ## <a name="JDBC"></a> JDBC module: